Port of Bridgwater: Decline

 The importance of shipping and the docks started to decline after 1886, the year in which the opening of the Severn Tunnel caused a severe drop in coal imports by sea.
 The situation worsened as the railways were extended into Somerset and beyond, and new steam-powered ships became too big for the port.

 The last commercial boats used the canal in 1907, from Bridgwater dock to a wharf in North Town, Taunton, and the canal was effectively closed.
 The canal, which had by this time passed from the B&ER into the control of the Great Western Railway, had fallen into disrepair due to lack of trade by the beginning of World War I.

 Control of the docks and canal passed into public ownership with the Transport Act 1947, both consolidated initially under British Railways.
 The Inland Waterways Association started to take an active interest in the restoration of the canal from 1952, but this was resisted by the British Transport Commission, who padlocked the lock gates to prevent them being used.
 Despite this, a team of seven men was employed to maintain the infrastructure through this period.
 The maintenance of the channel enabled the canal to become one of the first to be used for the commercial transport of potable water, which was pumped from the River Tone at Taunton and then transported via the canal to Durleigh reservoir for consumption in Bridgwater, from 1962 onwards.

 Closure of docks

 By the mid-1950s, the total Port of Bridgwater was importing some 80050 to 106800 tonne of cargo; mainly sand and coal by tonnage, followed by timber and flour.
 It was also exporting some 7300 tonne of bricks and tiles.
 But the brick and tile industry was in terminal decline, and in the mid-1960s owner British Railways decided that they were commercially non-viable.
 Offered for sale to any buyer; however, with no takers, the last coal was imported on 31 July 1971.

 Berths and quays

-Although today all berths and wharfs are owned by Sedgemoor District Council, commercially they are operated by private owners via a leasing arrangement.
+Although today all berths and wharfs are owned by Somerset Council, commercially they are operated by private owners via a leasing arrangement.